 - Moroccan spice mix above

-- 1 tbsp maple syrup, date syrup, brown rice syrup or honey (if honey is used, recipe is no longer vegan)
+- 1 tablespoon maple syrup, date syrup, brown rice syrup or honey (if honey is used, recipe is no longer vegan)

 - Combine carrots, cucumber, raisins, and seeds in a large bowl.